trowski/fiber-rfc/rfc.md

 It is the opinion of the author of this RFC that it is best to provide the bare minimum in core and allow user code to implement other components as they desire.
 If the community moves toward a single event loop API or a need emerges for an event loop in PHP core, this can be done in a future RFC.
 Providing a core event loop without core functionality using it (such as streams, file access, etc.) would be misleading and confusing for users.
 Deferring such functionality to user frameworks and providing only a minimum API in core keeps expectations in check.

 This RFC does not preclude adding async/await and an event loop to core, see [Future Scope](#future-scope).

+#### How does this proposal differ from prior Fiber proposals?

+The prior [Fiber RFC](https://wiki.php.net/rfc/fiber) did not support context switching within internal calls (`array_map`, `preg_replace_callback`, etc.) or opcode handlers (`foreach`, `yield from`, etc.).
+This could result in a crash if a function using fibers was used in any user code called from C code or in extensions that override `zend_execute_ex` such as Xdebug.

+The API proposed here also differs, allowing suspension of the main context.

 ## Backward Incompatible Changes